ZahraSoley/-GreenSight-/README.md

 # **Features**

 Features
-🪴 Product catalog with clean card layout
-🔍 Product detail with selectable options to select from 🛒 Cart system with localStorage persistence
+🪴 Product catalog with clean card layout and filtering 🔍 Product detail with selectable options to select from 🛒 Cart system with localStorage persistence
 🔁 Auto-restore cart state on reload